 What Are Common Whiplash Injury Symptoms?

-According to the NHS, whiplash symptoms could include pain and stiffness in the neck along with movement problems.
+According to the NHS, whiplash injury symptoms can include pain and stiffness in the neck, along with movement problems.
 You may also experience headaches as well as muscle spasms, and pain in the shoulders and arms.
 It may take a few hours following the injury for the symptoms to appear.

 If you have suffered symptoms such as those detailed above, you may have suffered a whiplash injury and can potentially claim compensation.
 Get in touch with Legal Expert to find out how we can help you.